Understanding the Problem

 Process & Timing

-1. Who files: An interested person (including a parent/guardian of a minor heir) may open the estate if needed.
+- Who files: An interested person (including a parent/guardian of a minor heir) may open the estate if needed.
 Where: Clerk of Superior Court in the county of the decedent’s domicile.
-What: Application for Letters of Administration (AOC-E-202) and supporting documents.
+What: Application for Letters of Administration (AOC-E-201) and supporting documents.
 When: As soon as practical after death; early action helps protect property and income.

-3. If the surviving spouse elects a life estate in the dwelling, expect that possession and the income from that property may flow to the spouse during the life estate; otherwise, rents are generally shared in proportion to ownership.
+- If the surviving spouse elects a life estate in the dwelling, expect that possession of that property may flow to the spouse during the life estate; otherwise, rents are generally shared in proportion to ownership, subject to estate administration.
 Final documentation should reflect the child’s share, held or paid in a manner approved for minors.

 Exceptions & Pitfalls

-• A surviving spouse who elects a statutory life estate in the dwelling may have the right to possess and receive income from it during the life estate, delaying any rent to heirs.
+- A surviving spouse who elects a statutory life estate in the dwelling may have the right to possess the property during the life estate, which may affect when heirs can receive rent from it.

 Conclusion